 Winning plays and finalists will be considered for public readings by the University of Arkansas Department of Theatre and/or for inclusion in the Arkansas New Play Festival, produced in Fayetteville by TheatreSquared.

 Our reading committee is largely comprised of current MFA theatre students, alums, and U of A faculty.
-With respect to the graduate students workload during any given cycle and coupled with our desire to keep accepting unsolicited manuscripts without a reader’s fee, we have decided to limit the amount of unsolicited manuscripts we can accept to the first 100.
+With respect to the graduate students workload during any given cycle and coupled with our desire to keep accepting unsolicited manuscripts without a reader’s fee, we have capped the amount of unsolicited manuscripts we can accept to the first 100.

 Please see submission guidelines below and thank you for your understanding.